 Your short game is quintessential in providing low scores in Disc Golf.
 The Discmania P3x will boost this part of your game with this fast putter.
 It's a Putt & Approach disc that is an overstable beaded putter with a flat top.
 The Discmania P3x is the perfect choice for cutting through the wind.
-It has a strong fade at end of flight providing you with a reliable disc that becomes a staple in many players game.
+It has a strong fade at the end of flight providing you with a reliable disc that becomes a staple in many players' games.

-One of Discmania's last creations of the putter in a long time, the Discmania P3x has a slight bead, medium sized.
-It's great to have giving the bottom of your fingers a little more control than a normal disc without a bead.
-Becoming a more experienced disc golfer and utilizing discs with and without beads, it will be aparant if you like them or not; it's truly a preference on the player.
+One of Discmania's last creations of the putter in a long time, the Discmania P3x has a slight bead, medium-sized.
+It's great to have to give the bottom of your fingers a little more control than a normal disc without a bead.
+Becoming a more experienced disc golfer and utilizing discs with and without beads, it will be apparent if you like them or not; it's truly a preference on the player.

 Discmania started with P1, then went to P2 and now the P3 always pushing the disc farther and farther to an overstable disc.
 The most overstable putter in the Discmania line-up currently surely has it's up-sides for players with stronger arms and it will always provide that reliable fade for a beginner for a putter.
-Were talking a lot about how the disc flies for far ranges, not close within the green as the Discmania P3x truly shines as an apporach disc opposed to a formal putting disc.
-While it still can used for this type of super short range shots, we feel there are better type of discs on the market that can fill that void in your game.
+We're talking a lot about how the disc flies for far ranges, not close within the green as the Discmania P3x truly shines as an approach disc opposed to a formal putting disc.
+While it still can be used for this type of super short-range shot, we feel there are better types of discs on the market that can fill that void in your game.